 - Perhaps you consider yourself a failure.

 Take it from me.
 Looks can be deceiving.
-I am here to tell you, that normal, everyday people from all walks of life who wear a big smile on the outside, can be living in a state of mental turmoil.
-They could be wondering if they can drag themselves through one more day.”
+I am here to tell you, that normal (whatever that means), everyday people from all walks of life who wear a big smile on the outside, can be living in a state of mental turmoil.
+They could be wondering if they can drag themselves through one more day.

 I was one of those people for many years.
 On the outside, I appeared to have it all together — a loving husband, beautiful children, a good job, a nice house.